clowee/MicroserviceDataset/README.md

 Please, cite as "The Microservice Dataset, Version 1.0 [1]"

-[1] Mohammad Imranur Rahman, Davide Taibi.
+[1] Mohammad Imranur Rahman, Sebastiano Panichella, Davide Taibi.
 The Microservice Dataset.
 Proceedings of the joint Summer School on Software Evolution and Software Quality and Bug Prediction with Machine Learning.
 CEUR-WS.
 Tampere, 2019
 ```
 @INPROCEEDINGS{Rahman2019,
   author = {Rahman, MI.and Taibi, Davide},